Inspire With Encouragement

-Encouragement is a gift.
-The word "encourage" means “to give courage, confidence, or hope,” and it has been called the MOST IMPORTANT ingredient in building positive personal and professional relationships.
+Encouragement is a gift that inspires and motivates success.
+The word "encourage" means “to give courage, confidence, or hope,” and it has been called the most important ingredient in building positive personal and professional relationships.
 And everyone, no matter how young or old, needs the strength-building, personal empowerment that comes from knowing someone else can see their efforts in trying to improve, even when the final goal has not yet been achieved.

 “Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.”
 Isaiah 41:10